deepjavalibrary/djl-serving/serving/docs/modes.md

 - `cpu.minWorkers`: Minimum number of workers for CPU.
 - `cpu.maxWorkers`: Maximum number of workers for CPU.

 For example, set minimum workers and maximum workers for your model:

 ```
 minWorkers=32
 maxWorkers=64
+# idle time in seconds before the worker thread is scaled down
+max_idle_time=120
 ```

 Or set minimum workers and maximum workers differently for GPU and CPU: